Kidnapped (novel): Adaptations

-In 2022 the National Theatre of Scotland announced the production of a new stage adaptation, which will feature Frances Stevenson as a spirit guide, and reimagine the relationship between David Balfour and Alan Breck Stewart as a romance.
+In 2023 the National Theatre of Scotland performed a new stage adaptation, which featured Frances Stevenson as narrator and reimagined the relationship between David Balfour and Alan Breck Stewart as a romance.

 Possible inspirations for the plot

 It has been speculated that the novel was inspired in part by the true story from earlier in the 18th century of James Annesley, heir to five aristocratic titles who was kidnapped at the age of 12 by his uncle Richard and shipped from Dublin to America in 1728.
 He managed to escape after 13 years and return to reclaim his birthright from his uncle in one of the longest courtroom dramas of its time.
 Kidnapped does not end in the way Annesley's life story did, as the ship on which the main character was kidnapped never got beyond Scotland, allowing for a rich story of Scotland, highlands and lowlands.
-Further, a key event in the plot happens when David is present when Colin Roy Campbell falls dead from the unseen murderer’s bullet.
+Further, a key event in the plot happens when David is present when Colin Roy Campbell falls dead from the unseen murderer's bullet.

 Annesley biographer Ekirch felt in his response to a remark in the review of his book that "It is inconceivable that Stevenson, a voracious reader of legal history, was unfamiliar with the saga of James Annesley, which by the time of Kidnapped's publication in 1886 had already influenced four other 19th-century novels, most famously Sir Walter Scott's Guy Mannering (1815) and Charles Reade's The Wandering Heir (1873)."
 The Scottish author Andro Linklater, who reviewed the book for The Spectator, disagreed with this contention.
-The author, Robert Louis Stevenson, did not mention the earlier historic event in the novel, nor in his correspondence; instead he names The Trial of James Stewart for the murder of Colin Roy Campbell at Apppin as an inspiration, according to his wife.
+The author, Robert Louis Stevenson, did not mention the earlier historic event in the novel, nor in his correspondence; instead he names The Trial of James Stewart for the murder of Colin Roy Campbell at Appin as an inspiration, according to his wife.

 Edinburgh: City of Literature

 As part of the events to celebrate Edinburgh becoming the first UNESCO City of Literature, three versions of Kidnapped were made freely available by being left in public places around the city.
 Throughout February 2007, 25,000 copies of the novel were distributed in that way.

-A statue honoring Stevenson through a depiction of the two main characters from Kidnapped.
-Alan Breck Stewart and David Balfour was unveiled in 2004 in Edinburgh.
-The location for the work by Scottish sculptor Alexander Stoddart is where, in the novel, the two friends part ways.
+A statue honouring Stevenson through a depiction of the two main characters from Kidnapped, Alan Breck Stewart and David Balfour, was unveiled by Sean Connery in 2004 in Corstorphine Road, Edinburgh.
+The location for the work, which is by Scottish sculptor Alexander Stoddart, is where, in the novel, the two friends part ways.